Cornelius Medvei, Chair of Trustees

 Angie is an alumnus of Cockpit Arts where she ran her jewellery business for ten years, after completing her MA(RCA) at the Royal College of Art in 2001.
-She is also the author of Setting Up A Successful Jewellery Business, recently published on A&C Black, and runs business courses for jewellery designers at the City Literary Institute.
-She is currently training to be a Chartered Secretary with the Institute of Chartered Secretaries and Administrators.
+She is also the author of Setting Up A Successful Jewellery Business, published on Bloomsbury, and has delivered several business courses for jewellery designers.
+Having made a career change in 2011, Angie is now a qualified Chartered Secretary working at Man Group plc.

-Jane is a marketing and business development professional who has worked in a number of industry sectors, including financial and professional services, retail, media and the arts.
-Before working on a consultancy basis, Jane worked in a number of in-house management roles and within marketing communications agencies, for clients and organisations such as Arts and Business, Prudential, BP, PriceWaterhouseCoopers, American Express, TalkTalk, Help A Capital Child , adidas, Disney & Touchstone Films and ITN.
-Jane chairs the Fundraising Committee at Cockpit Arts.
+Jane Kuria-Ronaldson is a marketing and business development professional who has worked in a number of industry sectors, including financial and professional services, retail, media and the arts.
+Jane is currently a Marketing Manager within the International Banking division of the RBS Group.
+Previously, she worked in a number of in-house management roles and within marketing communications agencies, for clients and organisations such as Arts and Business, Prudential, BP, PriceWaterhouseCoopers, American Express, TalkTalk, Help A Capital Child, WPP plc and ITN.
+Jane has a personal interest in silversmithing and jewellery making in her spare time and also chairs the Fundraising Committee at Cockpit Arts.

 “I am delighted to be a Trustee of Cockpit Arts – a unique and innovative social enterprise, which has made such a significant and sustained contribution to the UK’s creative industries and overall economy.”

-Stuart has worked within the financial services sector for over 25 years in a number of varied roles including front line retail, IT, operational and general management.
-For the last 9 years Stuart has worked at Coutts & Co where he is currently leading a company wide change programme.
+Stuart has worked within the financial services sector for over 30 years in a number of varied roles including front line retail, IT, operational and general management.
+For the last 13 years Stuart has worked at Coutts & Co where he is currently accountable for the UK banking proposition and Managing Director, Head of UK Banking.
 Stuart has an MBA from Warwick.

 “It’s a privilege to be part of the Cockpit Arts team; they are a powerhouse of talent which is helping secure the creative future of this country”.